 We have an Advisory Group of key stakeholders which is established as a committee of the Commission.
 Its remit and membership is set out in Appendix C of the Standing Orders, a link to which can be found in the paragraph above.

 This section gives you details of how we inform and engage with service users and key stakeholders, and also provides details of our Engagement and Participation Strategy 2019-2022.
-This strategy has been developed from the previous Engagement Strategy for individuals and carers our Stakeholder Involvement and Feedback Strategy and our Stakeholder Organisations Engagement Strategy 2016-19.
+This strategy has been developed from the previous Engagement Strategy for individuals and carers 2016-2018 and Stakeholder Organisations Engagement Strategy 2016-19.
 It is informed by consultation with the Commission’s Advisory Committee in September 2018, and builds on the experience of our engagement work with individuals and what they have told us about how they interact with the Commission.

 We sometimes submit responses to consultations from Scottish Government and others.
 These can be accessed using the link below: